pminina01/readthedocs/Logging-Troubleshooting.md

 ##Possible causes
 When you get no log output from NLog, this can be because of the following reasons:
  1. NLog cannot find the configuration file.
 This can happen when the NLog.config file is configured with `Build Action = None` or `Copy to Output Directory = Do not copy` in Visual Studio.
-Set `Build Action = Content` and "`Copy to Output Directory = Copy always` to fix this)
+Set `Build Action = Content` and "`Copy to Output Directory = Copy if newer` to fix this)
  2. Is your configuration file valid XML?
  3. Logging rules are incorrect or no rules are defined
  4. Application tracing code is incorrect.